siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 There is also an interaction term.

-This book describes ultrareal numbers: numbers that are never negative.
+Far from claiming a finished new mathematics, this book claims a new way of seeing numbers, and therefore a new arithmetic.
+Here we describe what we call *ultrareal numbers*: numbers that are never negative.

-More specifically, an ultrareal number is a positive square-form:
+More specifically, an ultrareal number $U$ has an "inner value" $u$ whose visible value is written

 $$
 U = u^2
 $$

+An ultrareal number can then be more formally thought of as a positive square-form.

-The capital $U$ names the visible value.
-The lower-case $u$ names the inner value.
+The capital $U$ names the "visible value" or "observable value", while the lower-case $u$ names the "inner value".

 ## What is a number?

 A number is not a concrete thing.
-It took humans a long time to abstract the concept; some counting systems still distinguish only a few quantities before reaching "many."
+It took humans a long time to abstract the concept.
+Some languages still show that the abstraction is constructed rather than automatic.
+The Piraha of the Brazilian Amazon have been described as using *hoi* with falling tone, *hoi* with rising tone, and *aibaagi* or *baagi* for roughly "one," "two," and "many," though later work argues these are relative quantity words rather than exact numerals.
+The Munduruku, also in the Brazilian Amazon, give another example: published numeral lists give *peng* for "one," *shepshep* for "two," and *ebapeng* for "three," while experimental work reports that larger quantities move toward approximate expressions such as "some, not many" and "many."
 Concepts such as color also evolved constructively through language.
 Here the concern is numbers and what they are under this new arithmetic.

-Being not something concrete, a number can be understood as a numerical *density*: when projected onto whatever we are referencing, the density becomes realized in an instance.
+Being not something concrete, a number can be understood as a numerical *density* that when projected onto whatever we are referencing, the density becomes realized in an instance.

 The analogy comes straight from physics and the concept of electromagnetic energy.
 In physics, when describing waves, energy is proportional to the square